 With 1 in 4 people in the UK experiencing a mental health problem each year, here at one2one we are committed to treating the whole person, not just your body.
 We believe that a healthy mind means a healthy body and good mental health is essential for recovery, performance and overall wellbeing.

 There are different types of psychotherapy but they are all 'talking treatments' in which you talk with another person.
 During a session you will talk about the feelings you have about yourself and other people (especially your family and those you are close to) in a relaxed, confidential environment.
 Our qualified psychotherapists Dr Andrea Davies & Oxana Jones have countless years experience working with individuals, couples and groups.
-Appointments take place in a quiet, private room and usually last 50-60 mins.
+Appointments take place in a quiet, private room at or Bridgend Therapy Centre and usually last 50-60 mins.